Cross-Cultural Leadership Program for Mentors

-The mentor will be expected to join the capstone in the summer of 2020.
-This is when the students culminate their learning by meeting each other and doing activities.
-The mentors role here will be to lead activities, support the students and enjoy the travel!
-The next capstone will take place in Canada.
+The mentor will be expected to take part in the capstone.
+This is when the students culminate their learning.
+The mentors role here will be to lead activities and support the students.

 The first term focuses on students as individuals.

 Students will be put into groups with peers from schools from around the world and get to know one another through different online activities that aim to encourage self-reflection on identity, what students care about and what 'makes them tick' as well as how they can apply their strengths to everyday situations in school and at home.
 Weaving through the core curriculum of the first term will be an introduction to different leadership styles.